exasol/exasol-driver-go/README.md

 }
 ```

 If you want to login via [OpenID tokens](https://github.com/exasol/websocket-api/blob/master/docs/commands/loginTokenV3.md) use `exasol.NewConfigWithRefreshToken("token")` or `exasol.NewConfigWithAccessToken("token")`.
 See the [documentation](https://docs.exasol.com/db/latest/sql/create_user.htm#AuthenticationusingOpenID) about how to configure OpenID authentication in Exasol.
+OpenID authentication is only supported with Exasol 7.1.x and later.

 #### With Exasol DSN